eegsynth/eegsynth/patches/caroltrio/README.md

 -  inputmidi.sh an alternative is to use redis-cli, see below
 -  openbci2ft.sh
 -  audio2ft.sh
+-  preprocessing.sh
 -  plotsignal.sh
 -  plotspectral.sh
 -  recordsignal_edf.sh
 -  recordsignal_wav.sh

-Instead of the openbci2ft and the audio2ft modules, you can start
+Instead of using the openbci2ft and the audio2ft modules in the recording session, you can start the following modules in the playback session.

 -  playbacksignal_edf.sh
 -  playbacksignal_wav.sh
+-  outputaudio.sh

 The openbci2ft and the audio2ft modules MUST be switched of once these are running.
 Furthermore, the two playback modules will respond to a midi note